Section VIII

 • Statute of claim: 5 years post-shutdown.

-Birth and death are now mirrored phases under one ethical canopy.
-Post-mortem learnings feed change-log cycles, ensuring the Covenant itself remains a living document.
+Birth and death are now mirrored phases under one ethical canopy — including for the Accord itself: no immortality by default, renewal by attributable attention, and a text that anyone willing may pick up and carry forward.
+Post-mortem learnings feed change-log cycles, ensuring the Accord remains a living document.

 End of Book VIII